ntn888/ntn888.github.io/content/blog/llama2.md

 It gives out an impressive interactive experience.
 And I found that it resembled GPT4 more than the Llama 2 model.

 I first sought to install it locally as this is reported to run comfortably on 8G GPUs.
 So I downloaded the prerequisite library ROCm (for driving the AMD GPU), and then installed [`Text generation web UI`](https://github.com/oobabooga/text-generation-webui).
 Downloaded the LLM model from [HuggingFace site](https://huggingface.co/TheBloke/zephyr-7B-beta-GGUF).
 Some of the troubleshooting steps I took can be seen in this [thread](https://github.com/oobabooga/text-generation-webui/issues/4558).
 But again it was too slow to be usable..
-Maybe I'm doing something wrong.
+Maybe I'm doing something wrong[^1].

 Then I resorted to hosting on a cloud GPU provider.
 I made an account at [vast.ai](https://vast.ai/) (these folks being the cheapest).
 I made an RTX A6000 (48GB VRAM) instance with 8G disk space.
 Downloaded the same model image (the Q5_K_M variant).
 Then I made parameter choices in `Text generation web UI` (not necessarily optimum, but sure something to play around with and test):